ibexa/documentation-developer/docs/ibexa_products/editions.md

 # Ibexa DXP editions

-Three [[= product_name =]] product edtions are available to help you accelerate your digital transformation at the speed and cost that work best for you.
+Three [[= product_name =]] product editions are available to help you accelerate your digital transformation at the speed and cost that work best for you.

 [[= cards([
 "ibexa_products/headless",